-If you have a tremendous following on any of these platforms, you can take advantage of it to reach out to a comprehensive sized audience.
+If you have a tremendous following on any of these platforms, you can reach out to a broad audience.

-I wrote a comprehensive guide to help you get started with the use of Facebook, Twitter, LinkedIn, Pinterest and Tiktok, click the link below to get started.
+I wrote a comprehensive guide to help you get started using Facebook, Twitter, LinkedIn, Pinterest and Tiktok; click the link below.

 - How To Grow Your Business On Facebook